cabforum/smime/SBR.md

 **Key Pair**: The Private Key and its associated Public Key.

-**LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "A string consisting of ASCII letters, digits, and the hyphen with the further restriction that the hyphen cannot appear at the beginning or end of the string.
-Like all DNS labels, its total length MUST not exceed 63 octets."

 **Legal Entity**: An association, corporation, partnership, proprietorship, trust, government entity or other entity with legal standing in a country's legal system.

+**Mailbox-Validated**: Refers to a Certificate Profile Subject that is limited to `subject:emailAddress` and/or `subject:serialNumber`.

-**Mailbox Address**: From RFC 5321 (<http://tools.ietf.org/html/rfc5321>): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."
+**Mailbox Address**: Also Email Address.
+From RFC 5321 (<http://tools.ietf.org/html/rfc5321>): "A character string that identifies a user to whom mail will be sent or a location into which mail will be deposited."

-**Non-Reserved LDH Label**: From RFC 5890 (<http://tools.ietf.org/html/rfc5890>): "The set of valid LDH labels that do not have '--' in the third and fourth positions."

 **Object Identifier**: A unique alphanumeric or numeric identifier registered under the International Organization for Standardization's applicable standard for a specific object or object class.